DonYoon/Move-It-Bootstrap/README.md

 ## Getting Started

 To view the project, simply open the `index.html` file in your preferred web browser.
 No additional setup is required, as all dependencies are loaded via CDN.

-## License

-This project is for demonstration purposes only and is not intended for commercial use.